-In 2020, travelers holding a Kiribatian passport can travel to Europe without a visa.
+Until late 2022, travelers holding a Kiribatian passport can travel to Europe without a visa.
 This is due to the Visa Waiver Agreements between Kiribati and the European Union.
 Kiribatian citizens are granted entry into the EU for business, leisure or transit for up to 90 days just by presenting their valid passport at the border upon arrival.

-In 2021, visitors from over 60 visa waiver countries —including Kiribatians— will be required to carry an additional mandatory travel document in order to be granted entry into the Schengen Area.
+By the end of 2022, visitors from over 60 visa waiver countries —including Kiribatians— will be required to carry an additional mandatory travel document in order to be granted entry into the Schengen Area.
 This travel authorization is known as the ETIAS, or European Travel Information and Authorization System.

 The ETIAS is being implemented in order to improve security within the European Union.
 The ETIAS also aims to speed up border control for passengers from Kiribati, or other eligible countries, who are not considered a threat to the EU.